 In 2002 Dr Malone undertook post-fellowship training at the prestigious Institute for Urology and Nephrology in London.
 This fellowship focused on prostate cancer and radical prostatectomy, prosthetic urology (penile implant and rehabilitation surgery / male incontinence), endo-urology, and the management of complex stone disease.

-In 2008 Dr Malone undertook post-fellowship training in the Da Vinci robotic surgical system with an emphasis on robotically assisted laparoscopic (keyhole) radical prostatectomy.
+In 2008 Dr Malone undertook post-fellowship training in the Da Vinci robotic surgical system with an emphasis on robotically assisted radical prostatectomy.
 Dr Malone is one of the founding surgeons involved in the establishment Queensland’s first robotic surgery unit at the Greenslopes Private Hospital, Queensland Robotic Surgery (QRS).
 Dr Malone was a member of the surgical team involved in the first robotic radical prostatectomy undertaken in Queensland.
-QRS is now one of Australia’s busiest robotic surgical units, having moved past 4000 robotic prostatectomy cases.
+QRS is now one of Australia’s preeminent robotic surgical units.

-Dr Malone performed the first robotic partial nephrectomy (kidney preservation surgery for renal cancer) in Queensland in 2010, and has now applied this surgical approach to more than 40 renal tumour cases.
+Dr Malone performed the first robotic partial nephrectomy (kidney preservation surgery for renal cancer) in Queensland in 2010, and has now applied this surgical approach to more than 80 complex renal cancer patients.
 This surgical approach is also utilised for total nephrectomy plus nephroureterectomy for differing forms of kidney and urinary tract cancer.
 Dr Malone also uses the Da Vinci robotic surgical system in the management of other cancerous and benign urological conditions such as Robotic Vasectomy Reversal.

 In 2015, Dr Malone was admitted to the Court of Examiners of the Royal Australasian College of Surgeons.
 This position entrusts admitted members to undertake assessment of advanced urology trainees in the fellowship examination, prior to the completion of surgical training.

-Dr Malone is the recent past-chairman, Australian and New Zealand Association of Urological Surgeons (ANZAUS).
+Dr Malone is a past-chairman, Australian and New Zealand Association of Urological Surgeons (ANZAUS).
 This is a position on the federal executive of the Urological Society of Australia and New Zealand.
-Dr Malone recently completed his term as the meeting chair and convenor of the USANZ 2014 Annual Scientific Meeting.
-This internationally recognised meeting, held in Brisbane, involved the work of 28 international guest faculty and attracted 950 delegates from Australia, New Zealand and internationally.
+Dr Malone was the past Chair and Convenor of the USANZ Annual Scientific Meeting.
+This internationally recognised meeting, held in Brisbane in 2014, involved the work of a 28 international guest faculty and attracted 950 delegates from Australia, New Zealand and internationally.